aws/eks-distro/docs/contents/users/install/partners.md

 Canonical allows you to take Amazon EKS Distro and combine it with the MicroK8s experience to get an opinionated, self-healing, highly available EKS-compatible Kubernetes for use anywhere you can get Ubuntu.
-Just snap install EKS and you are up and running.
+Just snap install EKS, and you are up and running.

 [Learn more](https://snapcraft.io/eks)

 ## Datadog

-Datadog provides visibility into the health of VMs, containers and serverless environments across on-premise, hybrid and cloud compute infrastructure.
+Datadog provides visibility into the health of VMs, containers, and serverless environments across on-premise, hybrid, and cloud compute infrastructure.

 [Learn more](https://www.datadoghq.com/blog/amazon-eks-distro-monitoring/)

 ## Epsagon

-Epsagon enables you to monitor Amazon EKS Distro workloads including control plane metrics.
-Customers can leverage Epsagon to instantly monitor, troubleshoot and trace issues in their EKS-D or EKS workloads seamlessly.
+Epsagon enables you to monitor Amazon EKS Distro workloads, including control plane metrics.
+Customers can leverage Epsagon to instantly monitor, troubleshoot, and trace issues in their EKS-D or EKS workloads seamlessly.

 [Learn more](https://epsagon.com/announcements/amazon-eks-distro/)